choldgraf/textbook/_chapters/07/2/Visualizing_Numerical_Distributions.md

 Although the ranges [300, 400) and [400, 600) have nearly identical counts, the bar over the former is twice as tall as the latter because it is only half as wide.
 The density of values in the [300, 400) is twice as much as the density in [400, 600).

-Histograms help us visualize where on the number line the data are most concentrated, epecially when the bins are uneven.
+Histograms help us visualize where on the number line the data are most concentrated, especially when the bins are uneven.

 ### The Problem with Simply Plotting Counts
 It is possible to display counts directly in a chart, using the `normed=False` option of the `hist` method.
 The resulting chart has the same shape as a histogram when the bins all have equal widths, though the numbers on the vertical axis are different.

 {:.input_area}